I Stopped Washing My Face—& My Skin Has Never Looked Better

 Why you might need to reconsider your holy grail cleanser.

 My latest beauty discovery started out the way all good ones do—on vacation.
 During my most recent one, I accidentally left my usual travel-sized cleanser at home.
 While I made a mental note to venture out and replace it, when ruins, pizza, gelato are calling your name, visits to the pharmacy tend to fall by the wayside (plus, I didn’t really feel like toting a full-size, fancy European drugstore cleanser around).
 And so?
 I just went without.

 I’ve heard and read before that conventional cleansers aren’t great for your skin.
-Between sapping your skin’s moisture, to messing with your pH balance, to being the equivalent of using detergent on your face (!), before this trip I’d already taken to keeping my face washing on the minimal side.
-I’d use a dime-sized amount of gel cleanser at night after removing my makeup, just to feel, well… clean; and was actually already skipping cleanser in the mornings in lieu of washing my hands with cleanser before going anywhere near my face, and then just splashing with cold water.
-And in the month-and-a-half since I’ve removed face wash from my routine all together, I’m happy to report that my skin has gotten better, and all of the symptoms point to skipping cleansing: it’s glowier, bouncier and all-around feels like it’s more consistently hydrated.
+Between sapping your skin’s moisture and messing with your pH balance, and being the equivalent of using detergent on your face (!), before this trip I’d already taken to keeping my face washing on the minimal side.
+I’d use a dime-sized amount of gel cleanser at night after removing my makeup, just to feel, well… clean—and was actually already skipping cleanser in the mornings in lieu of washing my hands with cleanser before going anywhere near my face, and then just splashing with cold water.
+And in the month and a half since I’ve removed face wash from my routine altogether, I’m happy to report that my skin has gotten better, and all of the symptoms point to skipping cleansing: It’s glowier, bouncier, and all-around feels like it’s more consistently hydrated.
 And it’s not just me that’s noticing—I’m getting compliments left and right.
-Better yet, it’s less oily and shiny (despite the summer temps), which I would attriubute to the fact that my face isn’t working overtime to compensate for any oil I’m stripping from my skin.
+Better yet, it’s less oily and shiny (despite the summer temps), which I would attribute to the fact that my face isn’t working overtime to compensate for any oil I’m stripping from my skin.